StefanHoutzager/elixir-dev-anywhere-docker/README.md

   https://hub.docker.com/r/jare/spacemacs/~/dockerfile/  The config should be in a (mutable) volume.
 Pointers for handy configs for elixir would be great.
 - Dynamic resize of the desktop inside the browser would be great.
 It seems to be built in in Kanaka's sources, see https://github.com/kanaka/noVNC/pull/271 .
 I tried to use these by simply replacing my include folder with Kanaka's but got a js error in the browse and gave up for the moment.
+- At the moment only one user can be logged in.
+This seems to be solved by Kanaka also https://github.com/kanaka/noVNC/issues/522 maybe this is not so difficult.
+All in all it could prove worthwile to integrate Kanaka's project https://github.com/kanaka/noVNC.